galvanizejs/prep-week2-project3/README.md

-# Week 2 Project 3
+# Loops

-Use the Week 3 material on loops to assist you in completing this assignment.
+Use the lessons from class to assist you in completing this assignment.

 If you have any questions, please reach out to your classmates or instructor.